-Cath leads a portfolio of large scale innovation projects across the Innovation Unit’s children’s social care and health & social care consultancy work.
+Cath leads a portfolio of large scale innovation projects across Innovation Unit’s children’s social care and health and social care consultancy work.
 Cath also leads a consultancy team and oversees the quality and impact of our project work.

 Cath’s background is diverse: a registered social worker, Cath has led transformation and change across a number of health, social care and community organisations large and small.
-Cath joined Innovation Unit in early 2016 from social enterprise Participle, having spent three years as a director building and delivering big strategic innovation partnership projects with a focus on scaling and spreading independent social enterprises focussed on ageing and families in chronic crisis.
-The golden thread running throughout Cath’s career being the belief in the ability for connections, relationships and networks of support to help bring about lasting change for people and communities.
+The golden thread running throughout Cath’s career is the belief in the ability of connections, relationships and networks of support to help bring about lasting change for people and communities.

 The care system can be transformative, giving young people and their families the support they need at the most difficult points in their lives.
 But too many young people have a poor experience of the system and poor long-term outcomes, leaving care without the skills, relationships or emotional stability to ready them for adulthood.

 30 Jun 17

 Delivering asset-based services for young people

 This time last week we took part in a conference hosted by North Yorkshire County Council to share how the No Wrong Door model has helped rethink care for adolescents.

 02 Oct 17

 We are supporting Wigan Council to develop a new residential and edge of care service that is inspired by North Yorkshire County Council’s No Wrong Door, and builds from their own ACT and Share innovations.